 To get started, here are three easy projects for SEO beginners …

-If you’re looking for an easy way to “dip your toes” into the SEO waters, I recommend talking to local businesses in your community.
+If you’re looking for an easy way to “dip your toes” into the SEO waters, I recommend reaching out to local businesses in your community.

 Think small business owners, and businesses with a storefront.
 You don’t have to stick to your niche, either.
 Instead, focus on location.